To learn how to start shipping wholesale orders in RyderShip, see Getting Started with Wholesale Orders.

 - Require routing details to be added to the BOLs

 Orders shipped small parcel do not use the Whiplash Needs Routing ship method and cannot be included on a load.
-Small parcel orders will need to be moved from the load before the load can be closed.

 For both LTL and small parcel wholesale orders: